A Road to RecoveryUncategorized

 Ken’s exceptional recovery was helped along through 12 weeks of rehabilitation at the ONS Physical Therapy Center at the Harrison office.
 By the time therapy was finished, Ken was ready to rebuild his strength and endurance on a bike so he could participate in the New York Gran Fondo six weeks later.

 “When I asked Dr. Ennis about doing the Ironman, his main concern was whether I felt up to it.
 And he advised me to walk during the part of the race the involves running.
-I can live with that,” he said.
+I could live with that,” he said.